sageserpent-open/americium/gh-pages/docs/techniques/forcing-duplicates.md

 // The rest of the test body ...
 ```
-This chugs through **89489** trials in total, and eventually we get the final shrunk test case:
+This chugs through **89489** trials through the discovery and shrinkage cycles, and eventually we get the final shrunk test case:

 ```
 Exception in thread "main" Trial exception with underlying cause: